-These terms: Brand Guidelines, Brand Style Guide, and Brand Guidance Kit sound alike and are sometimes used interchangeably.
-They refer to the same concept: a set of rules and standards that ensure consistency in representing a brand across many media and platforms.
+Brand Guidelines, Brand Style Guide, and Brand Guidance Kits are the basic concepts that will help you set a successful brand strategy.
+They sound alike and are sometimes used interchangeably.
+They refer to the same concept: a set of rules and standards that ensure that your brand’s representation is relevant and consistent across many media and platforms.
 However, they are not the same.

 BRAND GUIDELINES